pekd/tracer/README.md

 git clone https://github.com/graalvm/vmx86
 ```

+*Note:* the current implementation of vmx86's NFI is incompatible with the
+current version of Graal.
+Use Graal commit
+07bc60dbd6b15073c9c0669e1638855666048915 to avoid this problem.

 Set `JAVA_HOME` to a JDK >= 1.8, e.g.:

 ```
 echo JAVA_HOME=/usr/lib/jvm/java-11-openjdk > vmx86/mx.vmx86/env
 ```

+*Note:* To avoid unnecessary trouble, use OpenJDK 11.

 Build vmx86: